streetsidesoftware/cspell/packages/cspell-eslint-plugin/README.md

 ## Checking Custom AST Nodes

 The `checkScope` setting is used to enable / disable checking AST Nodes.
-Parsers are used to generate the AST (Abstract Syntax Tree) used by ESLint to evaluate a document.
-Each PlugIn gets access to the AST. `checkScope` can be used to handle new AST node when a custom parser is added.
+ESLint uses parsers to generate the AST (Abstract Syntax Tree) to evaluate a document.
+Each PlugIn gets access to the AST. `checkScope` can be used to handle new AST nodes when a custom parser is added.
+Some knowledge of the AST output by the parser is necessary.

 ```js
 rules: {